buildit/zzzss/README.md

 We're using pre and post version hooks (see package.json) to validate and push the code to the remote repo.

 The next time someone logs in to our Jenkins server and clicks "Build Now", Jenkins will publish the update to npm.
-Then any project that depends on Whippersnapper will be able to make use of the updated code.
+Then any project that depends on ZZZSS will be able to make use of the updated code.